Tim Gardam: Career

-He subsequently worked at the BBC (where he created Timewatch and edited Newsnight), and as director of programmes at Channel 4, commissioning the first series of Big Brother.
+He worked at the BBC (where he created Timewatch and edited Newsnight), and as director of programmes at Channel 4, commissioning the first series of Big Brother.
 He was then appointed by the Department of Culture, Media and Sport to lead a review of digital radio in Britain.

 In January 2008, he began a three-year term on the board of Ofcom, the independent regulatory authority for the UK communications industries.
 He was subsequently reappointed for a second three-year term.

 In 2004, he was elected Principal of St Anne's College, Oxford, succeeding Ruth Deech.
 His achievements included the construction of a new library and the St Anne's Coffee Shop (STACS), and the strengthening of college finances, academic performance, and outreach efforts.
 In early 2016, Gardam announced that he would be stepping down as principal at the end of the academic year, in order to become chief executive of the Nuffield Foundation.

 He was Chairman of the Consumers' Association Council from 2015 to 2019.

+Gardam was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to journalism and education.